Atlassian Jira Software

 Issue Key is a required parameter to run this command.

-Run the Search Issues command to obtain Issue Keys.
-Issue Key can be found in the returned raw data at the path $.issues[*].key.
+Run the Search Issues command to obtain the Issue Keys.
+Issue Keys can be found in the returned raw data at the path $.issues[*].key.
 Ensure you have selected the provided JSON path.
 Note: There are other keys with the name "key".

-If the command runs successfully with no results, your input issue may not have any existing links.
+If the command runs successfully with no returned results, there may not be any existing links.

 Input